Money in the Bank (2019): Storylines

 On the April 16 episode of SmackDown, New Day members Kofi Kingston and Xavier Woods were guests on "The KO Show" where host Kevin Owens congratulated Kingston for winning the WWE Championship by defeating Daniel Bryan at WrestleMania 35.
 With fellow New Day member Big E out with injury, Owens wanted to join New Day as their third member.
 Kingston and Woods accepted "Big O" as an honorary member and the three won a six-man tag team match later that night.
 The following week, after Rusev attacked Kingston during his match with Shinsuke Nakamura, a brawl broke out also involving Woods and Owens.
 Owens then turned on Kingston and attacked him and Woods, proclaiming that he wanted the WWE Championship.
 Kingston then challenged Owens to a match at Money in the Bank with his title on the line and Owens accepted.

 At WrestleMania 35, Samoa Joe defeated Rey Mysterio in one minute to retain the United States Championship.
 Both were then drafted to Raw in the Superstar Shake-up, and Mysterio defeated Joe in a non-title rematch on the April 29 episode of Raw.
 The following week, another title match between the two was scheduled for Money in the Bank.

 On the April 23 episode of 205 Live, Ariya Daivari defeated Oney Lorcan.
 General Manager Drake Maverick then scheduled Tony Nese to defend the WWE Cruiserweight Championship against Daivari at Money in the Bank.

 After losing the SmackDown Tag Team Championship to The Hardy Boyz (Jeff Hardy and Matt Hardy), The Usos (Jey Uso and Jimmy Uso) were drafted to Raw in the Superstar Shake-up.
-Two weeks later, The Hardys relinquished the titles after Jeff suffered a knee injury.
-On the May 7 episode of SmackDown, The Usos appeared via the Wild Card Rule to challenge Daniel Bryan and Rowan for the vacant titles in a losing effort.
+Two weeks later, The Hardys relinquished the title after Jeff suffered a knee injury.
+On the May 7 episode of SmackDown, The Usos appeared via the Wild Card Rule to challenge Daniel Bryan and Rowan for the vacant title in a losing effort.
 The following week, a non-title match between the two teams was scheduled for the Money in the Bank Kickoff pre-show.